Azure/azure-sdk-for-java/sdk/communication/azure-communication-callautomation/swagger/README.md

     from: MuteAllParticipantsRequest
     to: MuteAllParticipantsRequestInternal
 - rename-model:
+    from: MuteParticipantsResponse
+    to: MuteParticipantsResponseInternal
+- rename-model:
     from: UnmuteParticipantRequest
     to: UnmuteParticipantRequestInternal
 - rename-model:
     from: UnmuteAllParticipantsRequest
     to: UnmuteAllParticipantsRequestInternal
+- rename-model:
+    from: UnmuteParticipantsResponse
+    to: UnmuteParticipantsResponseInternal

 # Remove models
 - remove-model: AddParticipantsFailed